pyronome/documentation/docs/latest/en/docs/legal-user-agreement.md

 11.4.
 The Support Services are only provided by PYRONOME in respect of the current release of the Software and for a period not exceeding twelve (12) months dating from the issuance of the current release.

 11.5.
 PYRONOME acknowledges that an annual Support Charge is included within the Subscription Fees.
-In the event the User fails to pay any amounts due pursuant to the terms of this Agreement within thirty (30) days of the due date, PYRONOME shall be entitled, without prejudice to any other rights and remedies it may have under this Agreement, to cease provision of the Support Services until such amounts and any interest payable have been paid in full.
+In the event the User fails to pay any amounts due pursuant to the terms of this agreement within thirty (30) days of the due date, PYRONOME shall be entitled, without prejudice to any other rights and remedies it may have under this agreement, to cease provision of the Support Services until such amounts and any interest payable have been paid in full.

 ## 12. Passwords and Security